dward2/BME547/Lectures/virtual_environments.md

  that should be excluded, add a file called `.gitignore` to your repository.
  In this file, list either the specific files or paths that you do not want included in your repository.
-For example, creating a virtual environment using the command `python3 -m venv MyVenv` will create a folder called `MyVenv`.
+For example, creating a virtual environment using the command `python -m venv MyVenv` will create a folder called `MyVenv`.
 To exclude this directory from the repo, I would add the following line to `.gitignore`:
  ```